-Students must always carry this own reliever/emergency medication with them.
+Students must always carry their own reliever/emergency medication with them.
 During PE and sports games away from School, if the student anticipates being away from their reliever/emergency medication, they must hand their medication in to their teacher.
-This includes AAI's, antihistamines for severe allergic reactions, an inhaler or emergency diabetic medication.
+This includes AAIs, antihistamines for severe allergic reactions, an inhaler or emergency diabetic medication.